 The monument is one of the top Hanoi tourist spots for the Vietnamese people.
 It draws hordes of out-of-town Vietnamese who see this as a real honour to pay their respects to Uncle Ho each time they visit Vietnam’s capital.

 Smartly attired army guards usher guests into the mausoleum, where stern-faced soldiers glare at anyone who whispers.
 And if you forget to remove your cap or sunglasses you’ll get a pretty stern dressing down.

-Around the corner is Ho Chi Minh’s house, which is a modest, two-storey villa on the same grounds as the grander French colonial-style building that was the former Presidential Palace.
+One of the top places to visit in Hanoi is Ho Chi Minh’s house, which is a modest, two-storey villa on the same grounds as the grander French colonial-style building that was the former Presidential Palace.